barotto/IBMulator/README.md

 device=128:0
 ```

-Port 128:0 is usually the default one for software synths.
+Port 128:0 is usually a safe bet if you're using a software synth.

 To know the value to use you can launch IBMulator with the `[midi]:device`
 configuration empty and look at the log file, or use the `pmidi` program: